-Commonwealth Games: I'm happy truth has come out - McComb
+Commonwealth Games: Sean McComb 'happy truth has come out'

 - From the section Commonwealth Games

-NI's Commonwealth Games boxing captain Sean McComb says he is an "innocent victim" after being fined over an incident in a Gold Coast nightclub.
+Northern Ireland's Commonwealth Games boxing captain Sean McComb says he is an "innocent victim" after being fined over a Gold Coast nightclub incident.

 McComb received a fixed penalty notice and was banned from areas of the Gold Coast for causing public nuisance.

-However, NI team management later said they believe McComb was innocent and he retains their full support.
+However, team management later said they believe McComb was innocent and he retains their full support.

 "I'm very happy now that the truth has come out and I'm an innocent victim in all this," said the 25-year-old.